srobo/team-emails/SR2023/2022-11-05-teams-without-kit-disclaimers.md

 This disclaimer covers the terms and conditions under which you may use the kit and outlines the limits of our responsibilities.

-Are you likely to be able to submit a signed disclaimer by 11th November?
-Otherwise we may offer your place to another team.
+Are you likely to be able to submit a signed disclaimer this week (i.e: by 11th November)?
+If you are no longer able to compete we would like to be able to offer the place to another team on our waiting list.

 As it's a legal document, please print out and sign the disclaimer form attached then scan it and email it back to us.